micrometre/react-invoice/README.md

-# React RFQ (Request for Quotation) PDF Generator
+# React Invoice PDF Generator

-This project is a React application that allows users to dynamically create and generate Request for Quotation (RFQ) PDF documents.
+This project is a React application that allows users to dynamically create and generate invoices.
 Users can input vendor details and item information, and then generate a PDF that reflects this data.

 ## Features